Abel Murrieta Gutiérrez: Congress of Sonora

-Following his resignation from the state Attorney General's office, he registered as a candidate for the PRI nomination to the Congress of Sonora in 2012.
+Following his resignation from the state attorney general's office, he registered as a candidate for the PRI nomination to the Congress of Sonora in 2012.
 He won a seat representing the 16th district of Ciudad Obregón southeast, and served his full term as a deputy of the LX Legislature from 2012 to 2015.
 He was a member of committees on audit/fiscal review, labor/public works, economic development/tourism, energy/environment, health, rules/legislative precedence, and water.
 In 2013 he fought for misallocated funds to be rightfully distributed to the Sonora Institute of Technology, a school he taught business law at from 1985 to 1990, noting that they had received less than half of its promised budget from the state government.

 Chamber of Deputies

-After his term in the state legislature, Murrieta won a seat as a deputy in the LXIII Legislature of the Mexican Congress for Sonora's 6th district in 2015.
+After his term in the state legislature, Murrieta won a seat as a deputy in the 58th Congress for Sonora's 6th district in 2015.
 It was a landslide, as he took 49.34% of the popular vote, nearly twice as much as his PAN rival Nidia Eloísa Rascón Ruiz who finished with 25.69%.
 During his three-year term he was a member of seven committees, including the public safety committee and the justice committee.
 In 2017 Murrieta announced his intention to run for municipal president of Cajeme in the following year's elections under the PRI banner.
 In February 2018, however, he resigned from the party and joined PAN after disagreements arose regarding the internal election of Emeterio Ochoa Bazúa as party candidate.

 Murrieta continued his career in law after leaving office.
 He, along with former Baja California Attorney General Antonio Martínez Luna, represented the LeBarón family in their legal case dealing with the fallout of the LeBarón and Langford families massacre in northeastern Sonora that left nine people dead in November 2019.